ChetanB1997/Youtube-reviews-sentiment-analysis/readme.md

 3.The script will scrape the comments, perform sentiment analysis, and generate visualizations and summary statistics.

-4.The sentiment analysis results will be displayed in the console and saved in the output directory.
+4.The sentiment analysis results will be displayed in the console and saved in the output directoryand displayed on web app.

 ##Result